Bedford Astravan MK2

 I am sure you will get the hang of it soon enough.

-(Easy for me to say after I gave up quite quickly - but then that was with rods and an arc welder ).
+(Easy for me to say after I gave up quite quickly - but then that was with rods and an arc welder :wall ).

 I would have got further with my gasless MIG, but it was buried under a load of car parts in my shed.